chrisly42/cajon-plugin/README.md

 assertThat(collection.size()).isEqualTo(5);
 ```

-If the collection has more or less than 5 elements, the assertion will fail, but will not
+If the collection has more or less than five elements, the assertion will fail, but will not
 tell you about the contents, making it hard to guess what went wrong.

 Instead, if you wrote the same assertion the following way: